Blog

 Don’t treat your web visitors like human beings who like to read or readers of printed text, treat your web visitors as humans who are hunting for information or products.

-Avoid needless repetition, shorten your 700-word paragraph on your certifications, and avoid passive tense - then you’ll be good to go.
+Quick tips: Avoid needless repetition, shorten your 700-word paragraph on your certifications, and avoid passive tense.

 Sin #4: You give up

-If the last time you updated your content was the day you created your website, then this shout-out goes to you.
+If you haven't updated your content since the day you launched your website, then this message is for you.

 You do that by learning from the above sins, using Google trends, updating your website's content to contain only relevant, unique content, or using the right keyword planning tools is a start to the road of consistency.